mikewest/fallow/data/articles/2006/04/mcwtemplates-v02.markdown

 ArticleID:  11
 Published:  1144700520
 Modified:   1150451391
-Title:      mcw_templates — v.0.2
+Title:      "mcw_templates — v.0.2"
-Slug:       mcwtemplates-v02
+Slug:       "mcwtemplates-v02"
-OneLine:    `mcw_templates` is a TextPattern admin plugin, enabling the trivial export of pages, forms, and CSS rules to a specified folder for convenient editing, and the subsequent import of new and updated files.
+OneLine:    "`mcw_templates` is a TextPattern admin plugin, enabling the trivial export of pages, forms, and CSS rules to a specified folder for convenient editing, and the subsequent import of new and updated files."
 Tags:
     - TextPattern